aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XSLFO to MD via Java" h2="Convert XSLFO file to MD by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XSLFO to MD conversion feature in their Java applications.
+This two-step process starts with the use of Aspose.PDF for Java to render XSLFO to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents without any external dependencies.
+It also provides the ability to render XSLFO to XLSX, which is the first step in the conversion process.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to MD.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without any external dependencies.
+It provides a wide range of features, including the ability to convert XLSX to MD.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XSLFO to MD conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XSLFO to XLSX.
-In the second step, you can convert XLSX to MD by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XSLFO to MD conversion feature in their Java applications.
+Aspose.PDF for Java is used to render XSLFO to XLSX, and Aspose.Cells for Java is used to convert XLSX to MD.
+This two-step process is simple and efficient, and it enables developers to quickly and easily integrate XSLFO to MD conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}